A better test

 AlohaHSAP portal.
 These are only a preview, and do not encompass the full range of content that students may encounter.
 Also, they are presented in a “fixed form” (i.e., not computer adaptive) and users will not receive reports or scores.

 The HSAs in Reading and Mathematics were administered to students in grades 3-8 and 10 up to 2013.
 A "bridge" assessment (part-HSA, part-SBA) was administered in 2014.
+The SBA in English Language Arts/Literacy and Mathematics were administered in 2015.

 The HSA in Science is administered to students in grades 4 and 8.
 High school students who are enrolled in Biology I and take the related End-of-Course exam also have their scores reported as part of statewide science assessment scores.

-Hawaii Content and Performance Standards III based on learning in the classroom.
 Scores, reported at the end of each school year, are released to the public to track the achievement of students, schools, complex areas and the state, and to support instructional program improvement efforts.
 Individual student data is not released.

 TEST RESULTS: Click for a spreadsheet of statewide and school-level results for the following school years: